Cost of Long-Term Care in California in 2025

 The financial eligibility criteria vary depending on the type of long-term care program and the marital status of the applicant, but are based loosely on the federally defined triggers that Long-Term Care Insurance requires.

 The functional eligibility criteria are based on the level of care that the applicant needs.
 For nursing home care, the applicant must require a nursing facility level of care (NFLOC), which is defined by each state and may include factors such as activities of daily living (ADLs), instrumental ADLs (IADLs), health, and cognition.
-For home and community-based services waivers, the applicant must also require a NFLOC or a similar level of care that would otherwise qualify them for institutional care.

 Eligibility for Long-Term Care Insurance also relates to ADLs, or activities of daily living, so it’s useful to know what these are.
-If you need assistance with two or more of these ADLs, and the assistance is expected to last for 90+ days, you can qualify for insurance assistance.
+If you need assistance with two or more of these ADLs, and the assistance is expected to last for 90+ days, you can qualify for long term care insurance assistance.

 What are activities of daily living?